cosmos/ibc-go/docs/requirements/ics27-multiplexed-requirements.md

 - *Account Flexibility* - Currently host accounts can only be of type `BaseAccount`

-- *Ordered Channels* - Timeouts and subsequent channel closures are time consuming and difficult to manage
+- *Ordered Channels* - Timeouts and subsequent channel closures are time-consuming and difficult to manage

 - *Scalability* - When there are many interchain accounts, and many channels (in the order of 1000s), relayers struggle with the number of queries on startup and performance is compromised.
 Additionally, account registration being linked to the channel means that multiple packet round trips are required before your host account can execute messages.

 - *Workflows requiring tokens in ICA* - there are no atomic guarantees for a workflow containing multiple applications - i.e. a token transfer followed by an ICA message.
 The transfer could succeed and the ICA message fail resulting in an incomplete workflow.

-- *Lack of default callbacks* - users are still relying on custom auth modules for packet callbacks, the callbacks middleware solves this problem but is an add on to the application rather than a default
+- *Lack of default callbacks* - users are still relying on custom auth modules for packet callbacks, the callbacks middleware solves this problem but is an add-on to the application rather than a default

-- *Whitelisiting messages* - this devex is more complicated than having a blacklist
+*Whitelisting messages* - this devex is more complicated than having a blacklist

 ## Objectives